rrnyquist/ebenezer/_Scripture/ESV/44_Acts.md

 And Cornelius said, Four days ago, about this hour, I was praying in my house at the ninth hour, and behold, a man stood before me in bright clothing ^1030

-and said, Cornelius, your prayer has been heard and your alms have been remembered before God. ^1031
+and said, 'Cornelius, your prayer has been heard and your alms have been remembered before God. ^1031

 Send therefore to Joppa and ask for Simon who is called Peter.
-He is lodging in the house of Simon, a tanner, by the sea. ^1032
+He is lodging in the house of Simon, a tanner, by the sea.' ^1032

 So I sent for you at once, and you have been kind enough to come.
 Now therefore we are all here in the presence of God to hear all that you have been commanded by the Lord. ^1033

-So Peter opened his mouth and said : Truly I understand that God shows no partiality, ^1034
+So Peter opened his mouth and said: Truly I understand that God shows no partiality, ^1034

 but in every nation anyone who fears him and does what is right is acceptable to him. ^1035

-As for the word that he sent to Israel, preaching good news of peace through Jesus Christ ( he is Lord of all ), ^1036
+As for the word that he sent to Israel, preaching good news of peace through Jesus Christ (he is Lord of all), ^1036

-you yourselves know what happened throughout all Judea, beginning from Galilee after the baptism that John proclaimed : ^1037
+you yourselves know what happened throughout all Judea, beginning from Galilee after the baptism that John proclaimed: ^1037

 how God anointed Jesus of Nazareth with the Holy Spirit and with power.
 He went about doing good and healing all who were oppressed by the devil, for God was with him. ^1038